GoogleCloudPlatform/platform-engineering/reference-architectures/automated-password-rotation/README.md

 ### Workflow

-*   A pipeline or a [cloud scheduler job][cloud-scheduler] sends a message to a pub/sub topic.
+- A pipeline or a [cloud scheduler job][cloud-scheduler] sends a message to a pub/sub topic.
 The message contains the information about the password that is to be rotated.
-For example, this information may include secret id in secret manager, database instance and username if it is a database password.
+For example, this information may include secret ID in secret manager, database instance and username if it is a database password.
-*   The message arriving to the pub/sub topic triggers a [Cloud Run Function][cloud-function] that reads the message and gathers information as supplied in the message.
+- The message arriving to the pub/sub topic triggers a [Cloud Run Function][cloud-function] that reads the message and gathers information as supplied in the message.
-*   The function changes the password in the corresponding system.
+- The function changes the password in the corresponding system.
 For example, if the message contained a database instance, database name and user,the function changes the password for that user in the given database.
-*   The function updates the password  in secret manager to reflect the new password.
-It knows what secret id to update since it was provided in the pub/sub message.
+- The function updates the password in secret manager to reflect the new password.
+It knows what secret ID to update since it was provided in the pub/sub message.
-*   The function publishes a message to a different pub/sub topic indicating that the password has been rotated.
+- The function publishes a message to a different pub/sub topic indicating that the password has been rotated.
 This topic can be subscribed any application or system that may want to know in the event of password rotation, whether to re-start themselves or perform any other task.

 ## Example deployment for automatic password rotation in CloudSQL